Jenna has been a barista for 2 years. She is a coffee and espresso enthusiast. She developed a passion for coffee after living in Italy.

 In order to make espresso or any espresso drinks at home, you need to recreate this high-pressure environment.
 Though an espresso machine will give you the best results, there are some tricks you can try to make your own espresso at home.

 Ways to Make Espresso Without an Espresso Maker

 The difference between regular drip coffee and espresso is the concentration of coffee due to the pressure created during the brewing process.
 Here are some alternatives to using an espresso machine to make espresso at home.

-Moka Pot: My preferred method of making espresso at home without an espresso machine is a a moka pot.
-A moka pot is like a little mini-pressure cooker for coffee.
+My preferred method of making espresso at home without an espresso machine is a Moka Pot.
+A Moka Pot is like a little mini-pressure cooker for coffee.
 This is how many families in Italy make espresso at home and let me tell you, it makes for an excellent cup of espresso at a fraction of the cost of a fancy espresso machine.

-Handpresso: Handpresso is a hand held, portable espresso maker.
+Handpresso is a handheld, portable espresso maker.
 What's nice about Handpresso is that you can take it anywhere and all you need is a coffee pod and boiling water.
 Because Handpresso uses coffee pods, it means no cleanup required.
 Simply throw the pod away after use.
 To use Handpresso, you pump the Handpresso until the needle indicator is in the green, add hot water and your coffee and then push the dispense button and voila, you have espresso!
-Though more expensive than a Moka Pot or the Aeropresso, Handpresso is the only option that is portable with a no mess cleanup.
+Though more expensive than a Moka Pot or the Aeropress, Handpresso is the only option that is portable with a no-mess cleanup.